dayowe/codex-quota-audit/README.md

 The default comparison uses the **latest detected quota-policy regime for each model** instead of mixing all historical usage together.

-This is useful for questions like:
+This helps answer questions such as:

 > Does Sol high buy materially more work per quota point than Astra high?

 or:

 > Is the difference still present after normalizing for public API token prices?

+---

 ### 2. Quota-policy changes over time